B2B-HOLIDAYS/rust-developer-assessment/README.md

 # B2B Holidays Technical Assessment

 This repository contains the starter template for the B2B Holidays Senior Rust Developer technical assessment.
-It provides the structure and interfaces for the three assessment tasks.
+It provides the structure, interfaces, and working examples for the three assessment tasks.

+**✅ Ready to Use**: This template compiles cleanly, all tests pass, and includes working example implementations to guide your development.

 ## Assessment Overview